Arcsin00/HTB-Support/HTB - Support.md

 Constrained Delegation Attack
 -----------------------------

-We notice that shared support accounts have generic all permission on the DC and support (which we own) has generic all on account operators.
+We notice that shared support accounts have *generic all* permission on the DC and the *support* account (which we own) has *generic all* on account operators.
 This means that we may be able to add a new computer object to the environment, generate a password hash, and request kerberos tickets that we can use for impersonating an administrator account.
 This type of attack is called Resource-based Constrained Delegation.
 More info can be found at this link: [https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/resource-based-constrained-delegation](https://book.hacktricks.xyz/windows-hardening/active-directory-methodology/resource-based-constrained-delegation)

 We will need a few tools to perform this attack.